 Now we have looked at some of the common soil types in Ontario, let’s look at a few ways we can do our own soil investigation.
 Please note that none of these investigations replace a competent geotechnical engineer on your project.
 Although the investigations below are helpful, there are many conditions that can go unforeseen.
 So please proceed at your own risk.

 This is the most practical, easiest and most economical type of soil investigation that you can do.
-Talking with your neighbors and others in your neighborhood can be very insightful as it is almost guaranteed that someone has installed some sort of foundation in your neighborhood at some point.
+Talking with your neighbours and others in your neighbourhood can be very insightful as it is almost guaranteed that someone has installed some sort of foundation in your neighbourhood at some point.

-As this is the cheapest form of investigation, its is also the least reliable as soil conditions can be different from property to property (your soil conditions may be different than your neighbors).
+As this is the cheapest form of investigation, its is also the least reliable as soil conditions can be different from property to property (your soil conditions may be different than your neighbours).